iangreenleaf/blog_house/_drafts/the-first-year-garden.md

 I had some seeds from previous years, and I bought some starts at the Friends Plant Sale and a couple neighborhood plant sales.
 I also acquired a few plants from neighbors giving away extras, though one of those I would come to regret.

-{% responsive_image path: assets/images/the-first-year-garden/circle-garden-early.jpg alt: "The garden planted in early spring" %}
+{% single_image path: assets/images/the-first-year-garden/circle-garden-early.jpg alt: "The garden planted in early spring" %}

 Planks salvaged from [the garage]({% post_url 2019-06-20-the-garage %}) formed makeshift paths, and I got a bale of straw from a garden center for mulch.